Tonix22/SinWaveFPGA/ReadMe.md

 This project implement a DDS **digital direct synthesis** in a CYCLONE V FPGA with Quartus enviorment.
 The advantage of this project is that it reduces memory footprint in RAM usage.

-This project uses a SVD and huffman compression without reduce as little as possible resolution.
-The generation of sin wave is avalibable in the PythonScript folder, and values are avaiblable in ouput.txt or Compressed_sin.txt.
-This files are free to use for any project.
-However this could be not enought and we try to reduce memory footprint due to RAM memory is quite expensive for FPGA projects or embeded systems.
+This project uses a SVD and huffman compression without reduce as little as possible resolution due to RAM memory is quite expensive for FPGA projects or embeded systems.
+The generation of sin wave is avalibable in the PythonScript folder and wave values are avaiblable in ouput.txt or Compressed_sin.txt.
+This files are free to use for any embbedded project.

 # How to DDS